junyu92/blog/source/ai/ml.rst

     - :math:`y` is the example's label (for example, temperature).

-  - :math:`prediction(x)` is a function of the weights and bias in combination with the set of features .
+  - :math:`prediction(x)` is a function of the weights and bias in combination with the set of features.

   - :math:`D` is a data set containing many labeled examples, which are :math:`(x,y)` pairs.